Etel Sánchez

 Etel Sánchez (born 23 August 1989) is an Argentine synchronized swimmer.

 Etel competed in the women's duet at the 2012 Summer Olympics with her twin sister Sofía and finished in 22nd place.
 They were the first Argentine pair to compete in the duet at the Olympics.
 She also competed at the 2016 Summer Olympics with her sister and finished in 19th place.
-She and Sofia were born as a set of triplets with their brother Thomas who plays volleyball.
+She and Sofia were born as a set of triplets with their brother Thomas who plays waterpolo.